ccxt/ccxt/wiki/Manual.md

 ### All At Once

-Some markets (not all of them) also support fetching all tickers at once.
+Some exchanges (not all of them) also support fetching all tickers at once.
 See [their docs](https://github.com/ccxt/ccxt/wiki/Manual#exchanges) for details.
 You can fetch all tickers with a single call like so:

 ```JavaScript
 // JavaScript